csparks113/Morse-Code-App/docs/refactor-notes.md

 ## Next Steps

+- Introduce a React `FlashOverlayHost` (background container + foreground content) and update the Android dispatcher to attach `ScreenFlasherView` to that host so only the black background flashes.
+- After the host lands, fine-tune overlay appearance (alpha/tint, dev-console toggle) and rerun the 10 / 20 / 30 WPM sweeps to confirm the native overlay stays 100 % available behind cards/buttons.
+- Re-enable torch timing via the native dispatcher once the flash host is in place; run send/receive sweeps to validate before flipping the feature back on.
-- Surface the `nativeFlashAvailable` signal inside the developer console diagnostics so we can see overlay status/fallback counts without digging through logcat.
+- Surface the `nativeFlashAvailable` flag and overlay intensity stats directly in the developer console so testers don’t need logcat for health checks.
-- Sanity-check the new analyzer availability/fallback output on fresh Play Pattern captures before we declare the overlay path production-ready.
-- Capture fresh Play Pattern sweeps at 10/20/30 WPM (torch still disabled), verify `<20 ms` audio->flash/haptic, confirm the `nativeFlashAvailable`/`nativeHandled` coverage, then decide when to re-enable Torch Mode plus SOS/receive validations.
-- Mirror the overlay dispatcher on iOS (UIView mount + brightness hook) once Android stabilises so cross-platform behaviour and telemetry stay aligned.
+- Mirror the overlay + brightness boost plumbing on iOS (UIView host + dispatcher wiring) once the Android background work ships.
 ### Deferred: Outputs Testing

 - Extend the freeform sweeps to high-WPM stress cases and confirm the relaxed classifiers still hold; log any misreads or latency drifts in `docs/outputs-investigation.md`.